navy1978/retrorun/README.md

 1) Tate mode (useful for naomi and atomiswave games)
 2) It enables right analog for ParallN64 (for the moment is mapped as the DPAD but this should be changed)
 3) Show FPS in the logs is -f flag is passed as parameter
-4) Configuration of cores in now done via file, by default the file is in: "/storage/.config/distribution/configs/retrorun.cfg" but another file can be specified via "-c" parameter
+4) Configuration of cores is now done via file, by default the file is in: "/storage/.config/distribution/configs/retrorun.cfg" but another file can be specified via "-c" parameter

 Build
 ======